Country Whatnot Gardens - Rochester, Indiana

 Grow this ecotype in full sun to part shade in well drained to moist soils, but never in a site that remains soggy for periods longer than a few days at a time after rains.

-If you live south of USDA zone 7 where winter hardiness is less of an issue, you might consider planting the species.
+If you live south of USDA zone 7 where winter hardiness is less of an issue, you might consider planting the straight species rather than 'Macon'.

 - In loving memory of Uncle Ron and Aunt Beulah [Ronald D. and Beulah Mae (Shoemaker) Conner], who collected this bamboo ca. 1998 and gifted it to me because they knew I was interested in growing more bamboo.
 This was the second plant added to my collection.